 Inle Lake is for sure a highlight of Myanmar and after reading this article you probably realized that this goes way beyond the lake itself.

-By visiting this region, you will not only discover a gorgeous natural area surrounded by a lot of greenery, but you will also get immersed in the Burmese culture, watch a unique lifestyle and unique agriculture on the lake.
+By visiting this region, you will not only discover a gorgeous natural area surrounded by a lot of greenery but you will also get immersed in the Burmese culture, and watch a unique lifestyle and unique agriculture on the lake.
 You will get to visit important spiritual and archaeological sites.

 The Inle Lake region concentrates everything that makes Myanmar such a special place to discover, go quick before it gets flooded with tourists!